robotology/iit-ibm/examples/README.md

 ## Server

-The script `examples.js` is a minimal example of node server running yarp.js.
-It starts by `require`-ing the necessary dependencies to run a HTTP server and get some basic functionalities (e.g. websockets), namely
+The script `examples.js` is a minimalistic example of node server running yarp.js.
+We start by `require`-ing the necessary dependencies to run a HTTP server and get some basic functionalities (e.g. websockets), namely
 ```js
 var express = require('express');
 var app = express();